 The Act was developed in response to the Report of the McLeod Inquiry into the Operational Response to the January 2003 Bushfires in the ACT (the McLeod Report).
 The McLeod Report found inefficiencies in the then-structure of the ACT’s emergency service arrangements that frustrated emergency workers and volunteers.

 Prior to July 2004 the former ACT Emergency Services Bureau operated under the Emergency Management Act, 1999 with responsibility for ensuring community compliance with regulations and standards aimed at protection from hazards.

 The Bureau was directly responsible for the:

-Bushfire Act 1936, amendments and regulations.
+- Bushfire Act 1936, and regulations.
 Provided for the control of bushfire and other related purposes predominantly for areas outside the built-up area;

-Fire Brigade (Administration) Act 1974, amendments and regulations.
+- Fire Brigade (Administration) Act 1974, and regulations.
 This Act established the ACT Fire Brigade and detailed the provisions for such things as the establishment of ranks, appointments, promotions, retirements, discipline and appeals.

-The Road Transport (Safety & Traffic Management) Regulation 2000 and the Road Transport (Road Rules) Regulation 2017; provides for a number of exemptions for drivers of emergencuy vehicles responding to fires and other emergencies.
+The Road Transport (Safety & Traffic Management) Regulation 2017 and the Road Transport (Road Rules) Regulation 2017 provides for a number of exemptions for drivers of emergency vehicles responding to fires and other emergencies.